yahia-younis/react_notes_app/README.md

-# you can use this app for save your notes in real database, producted by your email
+# you can use this app for save your notes in real database, protected by your email
 tools and library :
 - react router dom
 - axios